shivabhusal/subjuster/README.md

   Finished in 0.00022 seconds (files took 0.40604 seconds to load) 0 examples, 0 failures, 1 error occurred outside of examples
 ```
 **Error is Good**.

-To comply our requirements, there should be a class `UserInput` in the first place.
+To comply with our requirements, there should be a class `UserInput` in the first place.
 This technique is also called `Error Driven Development`.
 Errors and failure will guide you to the destination; a better tomorrow.

 <u>Little improvisation needed here</u>; We need to use `Subjuster` namespace to